 25. No bait tins or glass bottles are allowed on club waters.

 This system is only used in the teams of two series.

 In this series the teams are drawn out at the venue on the morning of the first match, and should there be an odd number of anglers turn up for this series, one angler will be teamed up with the Kintbury man.
 This means he will not have a partner and will draw out a ticket at the end of each match (in the series) to determine a weight for what his partner (should he have had one) had in the other section.

 Weights for the Kintbury man shall be as follows:

 Top weight should be one ounce above the winning weight of the day in the section the Kintbury man would be fishing in.

-Second top weight should be one ounce above the second weight of the day in the the section the Kintbury man would be fishing in.
+Second top weight should be one ounce above the second weight of the day in the section the Kintbury man would be fishing in.

-This should happen for all places until we get to the final weight being one ounce less than the last place in the the section the Kintbury man would be fishing in.
+This should happen for all places until we get to the final weight being one ounce less than the last place in the section the Kintbury man would be fishing in.